anirudhgray/tahini-lang/README.md

 ### Installation

 To get started with Tahini, clone the repository and build the project using Maven or Gradle.
-Since Tahini is built on top of the JVM, ensure you have a valid Java JDK installed (>21).
+Since Tahini is built on top of the JVM, ensure you have a valid Java JDK installed (>=21).

 ```bash
 git clone
 cd tahini
 gradle build
 ```

+> If you get an error, it may be due to the Java version.
+Ensure you have Java 21 or higher installed, or use the `./gradlew` wrapper to run the project.
+> ```bash
+> ./gradlew run --args="path/to/file.tah"
+> ```

 #### Verify Installation via Tests